sammiezx/NASA_ASTEROIDS_VAULT/README.md

 ## SOLUTION
 This project has two major part (complementing eachother) :
-    - setting up Infrastructures
+    - INFRASTRUCTURE SOLUTION
-    - exploring data analytics
+    - DATA SCIENCE AND ANALYTICS

-### INFRASTRUCTURE SOLUTION
+## INFRASTRUCTURE SOLUTION
 The pipeline begins with a orchestration that streams data from NASA web portal and dumps it into a warehouse.
 The warehouse can be realized with a technology of your choice, i will be using cassandra and AWS s3, while this can be implemented with anyother datalake/warehouse systems like HDFS etc.
 The elephant in the room has to be adressed now, since the new data is being streamed and all, we would want to get an insight from previous data if we could look at it altogether instead of 7 days time frame of the API.
 So, theres another catchup orchestration that based on the ENV variables catches up to previous data records.
 It achieves this in chronological reverse order that is this week, last week, last last week and so on.
 While the streaming orchestration is up and running, the catchup orchestration can be run in background and can be disabled once reached threshold of previous data, as value is proportional to the recency of data.
 #### ETL ORCHESTRATION